thedarredondo/data-science-fundamentals/README.md

 Buy it, support the author.
 I used the third additon, and will reference it as BAP3.
 [Github link to code for the book](https://github.com/aloctavodia/BAP3).

 This course closely follows this textbook in scope, content, pace, and presentation.
-The main differences: my course breaks BAP3's first two units into 3 units, my course adds an intro to python unit, changes the order and scope of later units, and leaves out content
+The main differences: my course breaks BAP3's first 2 units into 3 units, my course adds an intro to python unit, changes the order and scope of later units, and leaves out content
 (the left out content is mostly stuff to do with binary and discrete decision making, such as bayes factor, bayesian p values, ROPE, etc.).

 There's a second textbook I recommend, which serves as the soul of the course: